getong/flutter_rust_bridge_tutorial/src/building-without-iota/flutter-and-rust/frb-example-app/macos-instructions.md

 ### Adjust the `AppDelegate.swift` file

 Switch to Visual Studio Code and open the file `macos/Runner/AppDelegate.swift`.
-We need to call the function _dummy_method_to_enforce_bundling()_ (from FRB) somewhere to avoid that Xcode doesn't handle our library as dead code.
+We need to call the function _dummy_method_to_enforce_bundling()_ (from FRB) somewhere to avoid that Xcode handles our library as dead code.

 Add: